 In one of our following tutorials we will cover the installation and configuration of a DNS service on one of our Linux (VPS) virtual private servers.

-Of course if you use one of our Linux VPS Hosting services, you can always contact and ask our expert Linux admins (via chat or ticket) about DNS configuration for your domain/s and anything related to DNS.
+Of course if you use one of our DNS Hosting services, you can always contact and ask our expert Linux admins (via chat or ticket) about DNS configuration for your domain/s and anything related to DNS.
 They are available 24×7 and will provide information or assistance immediately.
 They can let you know exactly, what is dns?